1 Weekly overview

 Chapter 4 explains how to use this book.

-Chapter 8 lists dates and times for your weekly lab classes and gives an overview of what we will cover this academic year.
-In addition, it describes the workload for this module.
+Chapter 5 lists the dates and times of your weekly lab classes and gives an overview of what we’ll cover this academic year.
+It also describes the expected workload for this module.

-Chapter 9 explains how this module will be assessed (including the research participation scheme or RPS).
-It also introduces academic misconduct, extenuating circumstances and support plans.
+Chapter 6 explains how this module will be assessed (including the Research Participation Scheme, or RPS).
+It also introduces academic misconduct, extenuating circumstances, and support plans.

-Chapter 10 introduces the core book for this module, explains how to get hold of a copy and talks about some wider reading resources.
+Chapter 7 introduces the core book for this module, explains how to get a copy, and suggests additional reading resources.

-Chapter 12 describes further computer skills and software.
+Chapter 10 describes additional computer skills and software you might find useful.

 Learning objectives